paschalugwu/Paschal_SE-DS_Notes/Python/Python-InputOutput.md

 ```

 **Bonus Tip:** You can also use `for line in file:` as a shortcut to loop through lines automatically.
 It's like having the book turn the pages for you!

-Congratulations!
-You're now a master of line-by-line reading in Python.
-Go forth and explore the stories, code, and secrets hidden within your files!

 **Remember:**